IamDevTrivedi/Need-For-News/README.md

-Here’s your updated README with your details added:

 # Need-For-News 🗞️

 A modern, feature-rich React application that delivers real-time news from various sources.
 Built with performance and user experience in mind, Need-For-News offers a seamless way to stay updated with the latest headlines across different categories.